 Established in October 2007, Germany Close Up – American Jews Meet Modern Germany is an initiative created to enrich transatlantic dialogue and provide Jewish-North American students and young professionals in their twenties and thirties with an opportunity to experience modern Germany up close and personally.
-A generous government scholarship (a part of the ERP Special Assets of the German Ministry for Economic Affairs and Energy) covers more than two thirds of participation costs, which leaves a participation fee of US$890 per person.
+A generous government scholarship (a part of the ERP Special Assets of the German Ministry for Economic Affairs and Energy) covers more than two thirds of participation costs, which leaves a participation fee of US$920 per person.
 At the same time, Germany Close Up is an independent body regarding the organization and content of its programs.
 The purpose of the program is to allow participants to gain their own perspective on Germany through individual experience.

 Explore the role of Jewish voices in transatlantic relations and actively contribute to German-American dialogue during this Germany Close Up Fellowship.

 The trips are designed to expose participants to a range of aspects that make up modern Germany, with both the past and present in focus.
 Every Germany Close Up trip includes a number of activities, tours, and meetings.
 All trips cover issues related to Germany’s reflection on its past and its efforts to deal with the memory of the Holocaust and the Nazi horror up to this very day.
-They also consider Germany’s transformation over the last decades into a modern, reunified, and democratic country in the heart of the European Union, home to the third-fastest growing Jewish community worldwide.
+They also consider Germany’s transformation over the last decades into a modern, reunified, and democratic country in the heart of the European Union, home to a growing Jewish community.
 Observing Shabbat and keeping a kosher diet are both possible on all Germany Close Up trips.
 Please note, however, that the program can not cater to very extreme forms of some allergies.